Ensure that you don’t sabotage your weight management by eating the wrong foods that slow down your metabolism and lead to weight gain.

 Build Muscle.
 Muscle burns more calories than fat

 So adding strength training to your exercise routine can help you achieve a healthy weight.
-Strength training exercises for all major muscle groups at least two times a week will help you lose weight fast by burning calories (building muscle) and preventing your metabolism from slowing down when dieting.
+To lose weight quickly, do strength training exercises for all your major muscle groups at least twice a week.
+This will burn calories, build muscle, and keep your metabolism from slowing down while you’re on a diet.

 Drink More Cold Water